quintex-dev/tarun/README.md

     1. Integration tests can call external services only through provided interfaces/implementations/providers.
     2. Integration tests should not have connections/access credentials hard-coded.
 They should be able to read configuration from a file or environment variables.
-    3. Integration tests would be run from one of two viewpoints viz., `tarun-service` and `tarun-frontend`.
+    3. Integration tests would be run from one of two viewpoints viz., `tarund` and `tarun-frontend`.

 #### Benchmarking